 The main reason why people prefer custom ROMs is that almost every company drops support for their devices after 2-3 years of their launch.
 A custom ROM, on the other hand, helps keep your device alive and updated with the latest version of Android.
 Another reason why people seek custom ROMs is because of the extra features they offer.
 They also reduce bloatware that comes as a part of many manufacturer skins.
 While there are many custom ROMs out there, not all of them are stable enough to be used as your daily driver.

-Installing a custom ROM requires the user to have an unlocked bootloader and a custom recovery like TWRP installed.
-Make sure to always create a backup before proceeding.
+Installing a custom ROM requires you to unlock the bootloader first, and have a custom recovery like TWRP (website) installed.
+Make sure to always create a backup of your Android device before proceeding.
 While the download link for officially supported devices is mentioned below, some of these ROMs may have an unofficial port available for other devices as well.

 1. Pixel Experience

 Pixel Experience is the best custom ROM for Android right now and I can draw out three reasons for that.
 First, it supports a huge number of devices from Xiaomi to Realme to Asus to Samsung.
 Second, it brings Pixel features for non-pixel devices like the newer Google Assistant, built-in GCam support, Pixel live wallpapers, and more.

 Third, it has amazing stability among all the ROMs that I have tested for years.
 The main developer, Henrique Pereira, is not in a tearing hurry to port new Android versions to all the devices.

 Instead, the developer picks a popular and developer-centric device and creates a base.
 After that, he publishes all the changes to GitHub for other maintainers to work upon.
 Not to mention, Pixel Experience has maintainers around the world who work round the clock to quell the bugs in a timely manner.